 Virtual PC 2007

-If you haven’t switched to Windows 10, Virtual PC is a rational choice.
-It’s a Microsoft program, so the support of older virtual Windows is guaranteed.
-Full funcionality is provided by Virtual Machine Additionals, which are installed to the OS directly via the program.
+Before Windows 10, Virtual PC was a rational choice.
+It’s a Microsoft program, so the support of older virtual Windows was guaranteed.
+Full funcionality was provided by Virtual Machine Additionals, which were installed to the OS directly via the program.

 Hyper-V

-Since Windows 10 came, there also came necessity of an alternative to Virtual PC mentioned above, because it cannot be installed in the new system.
+Since Windows 10 came, there also came necessity of an alternative to Virtual PC mentioned above, because it cannot be installed on newer systems.
 The first possible substitute is Hyper-V, also by Microsoft.
 Although I couldn’t find the virtual drivers directly in it, I had to look for them on the Internet and install them manually.
 Yet I had no success even after that.
 In my experience, the virtual system gained not only the graphic driver, but also many new, unknown devices without any drivers.
 And Signus had a problem with it.

 According to information I acquired on the Internet on the topic, Hyper-V is not primarily meant to be used with old systems like Windows XP.
-So if you want to stick to Microsoft application even in Windows 10 zůstat, I don’t see many options.
+So if you want to stick to Microsoft application even now, I don’t see many options.

 VirtualBox